 WeatherTAP.com is an online weather service that is subscription based.
-It is a subsidiary of The Cosby Harrison Company which is located in Crossville, TN.
-WeatherTAP was initially a cooperative creation with Harris Cooperation to service commercial and private aviators.
+Located in Crossville, TN, WeatherTAP was initially a cooperative creation with Harris Corporation to service commercial and private aviators.
 The website went into production on July 26, 1998; since then the face of weatherTAP has evolved, as well as the content offered and the partnerships involved.

 Compared to what subscribers are used to, today; weatherTAP started off with basic weather products that were viewed as most beneficial to pilots.
 The first subscribers were only able to view Local, National, and Aviation weather.
 Also, available was flight planning using DTC DUAT.
 Although, the website offered minimal services in its beginning, they were a valuable resources for aviators.
 Over the next seven years, since the release of weatherTAP.com, many other products were added to the website making it useful for other industries, not just aviation.
 Developers incorporated products such as: lightning, RadarLab (classic), and Tropical weather.
 As the team of developers became more comfortable manipulating the raw weather data, they started rethinking their partnership with the Harris Corporation.
 The severance of the partnership was finalized in the fall of 2005; soon following was a redesign of weatherTAP's homepage and business model.